-(flashing cursor for input) '''
+(flashing cursor for input)

-At the flashing cursor, enter "return" to delete an exiasting label, or type the new label characters (max 90) using the "\" (backslash) key to sets line breaks.
-To backtrack use the "Backspace" key, not lower case "q" which can be part of the label7, together with most items on the keyboard'8 including punctuation and the space-bar.
+At the flashing cursor, an immediate "return" will also delete an existing label.
+Type the new label characters (max 90) using the "\" (backslash) key for line breaks and the space bar for spaces.
+A leading backslash will start text one row down for a numbered node (in dec or hex) to remain visible, as in some labels in figure 20.19.
+To backtrack use the "Backspace" key, not lower case "q" which can be part of the label7, together with most items on the keyboard'8 including punctuation and the space-bar, but "\" (backslash) is reserved for line breaks.

 Enter return to complete the label and exit the label-prompts.
-The label appears immediately in the graph with the bottom-left of the first character at the node center.
-Labels will move when nodes or fragments are dragged, or the graph rearranged.
-The current image including labels can be saved as a PostScript file (section 20.15) as usual.
+The label appears immediately in the graph with the bottom-left of the first character at the node center if not displaced by linebreaks or spaces.
+A label will stay attached to its node when nodes or fragments are dragged or the graph rearranged.
+The current image including labels can be saved as a PostScript file (section 20.15) as usual, but there may be small differences in text size between the screen and the PostScript images, which can be examined in GhostView (chapter 36).

-The default label text size can contract/expand (not for DOS) by applying "("/")" to the active node while in numbered node display - the label font size will correspond, so its a good idea to toggle the node display to numbers prior to setting a label.
-During the actual dragging phase (left button depressed) all alphanumeric displays - numbered nodes and labels - revert to the default font size, or the font size reset in the initial-graph - once dragging ends (left button released) the correct font sizes will reapear.
+The default label text size can contract/expand (not for DOS) by applying "(" or ")" to the active node while in numbered node display - the label font size will correspond, so its a good idea to toggle the node display to numbers prior to setting a label.
+During the actual dragging phase (left button depressed, drag) all alphanumeric displays - numbered nodes and labels - revert to the default font size, or the font size reset in the initial-graph - once dragging ends (left button released, drop) the correct font sizes will reappear, though a repeat of drag/drop, just a left click, is sometimes required.
+Note that "nodes-E" to equalise text size in a fragment will include labels.